What is the European Forum?

 The European Forum works for freedom of religion, for human rights and dignity for LGBT people and for an affirmative discourse on human sexuality.

-Emile Letertre about the founding of the European Forum
+Émile Letertre About the Founding of the European Forum

 Emile Letertre from France tells as one of the founders about the founding of the European Forum in 1980